 One of the first things people will visually notice is the use of too many colors.
 You probably already have a clean logo made that conveys your message and uses maybe two to three colors.
 You want to carry this over to your website as well and only use neutral backgrounds that complement your logo.

 Now I’m not going to say that using two bold colors is a strict rule because the adventurous, expert graphic designer can make some palettes work.
-Here is a color guide to show you the never-ending combinations of colors you could choose for your own business.
+Here is a simple color guide to show you the never-ending combinations of colors you could choose for your own business.

 Don’t be afraid to make use of whitespace either.
 Note that whitespace doesn’t always have to be the color white, but can also be empty blocks of space on your pages.
 This gives your beautiful web design more breathing room and makes it easier to find content.